Going ZZP in the Netherlands: the Dutch admin vocabulary you need

 You have decided to freelance in the Netherlands.
 The business side is mostly paperwork, and the paperwork is mostly in Dutch.
 Here are the terms you will encounter from day one.

-Guides for expats navigating life in the Netherlands, with the Dutch vocabulary to handle it yourself.
+Guides for navigating life in the Netherlands, with the Dutch vocabulary to handle it yourself.

 You have decided to freelance in the Netherlands.
 The business side is mostly paperwork, and the paperwork is mostly in Dutch.
 Here are the terms you will encounter from day one.